superg3m/c_build/README.md

 - C build DLL watch to recompile, while process is running
 - Recompile DLLs when sources change of that procedure.
 - I need a better way to know if i'm pulling a new version and then if i'm a dependency or not
+- Make it so you don't have to have all of the argument filled out for something like ProjectConfig have defaults!

 - Need to add a better way to handle dependencies i'm thinking something like:
 ```